A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Kapustin--Witten twists and localization

 While the topological term $\int_{W^4} \Tr F_A \wedge F_A$ in the action functional~\eqref{eq:background-SYM-action} is manifestly independent of the metric on spacetime and only depends on the topology and smooth structure of the principal bundle $E$, the same is not true for $\mathcal{L}_\text{kin}$.
-As a consequence, the partition function and observables of $4d$ $\mathcal{N}=4$ super Yang-Mills theory are generally not topological invariants.
+As a consequence, the partition function and observables of $4d$ $\mathcal{N}=4$ super Yang--Mills theory are generally not topological invariants.
 However, in supersymmetric theories it is often possible to restrict to a subsector of the theory that depends only topologically on spacetime by a procedure known as twisting.

-Below we briefly recall the twisting procedure and subsequently present the relevant twists of $4d$ $\mathcal{N}=4$ SYM theory.
-Importantly, the half-BPS boundary conditions discussed in \autoref{sec:background-super-Yang-Mills-theory} retain enough supersymmetry that the theory still admits a topological twist.
-The section concludes with an explanation of how twisting leads to the Kapustin-Witten equations.
+Below we briefly recall the twisting procedure and subsequently present the relevant twists of~$4d$~$\mathcal{N}=4$ SYM theory.
+Importantly, the half-BPS boundary conditions discussed in Section~\ref{sec:background-super-Yang-Mills-theory} retain enough supersymmetry that the theory still admits a topological twist.
+The section concludes with an explanation of how twisting leads to the Kapustin--Witten equations.

-\paragraph{Topological Twists of Supersymmetric Theories} Topological twists are a standard tool to extract topological field theories from supersymmetric ones \cite{Witten1988, Witten1988a, Witten1991}.
-Here we closely follow expositions in \cite{Elliott2013,Eager2018}; for a more thorough introduction see \cite{Vonk2005}.
+{\bf Topological twists of supersymmetric theories.} Topological twists are a standard tool to extract topological field theories from supersymmetric ones~\cite{Witten1988, Witten1988a, Witten1991}.
+Here we closely follow expositions in~\cite{Eager2021, Elliott2013}; for a more thorough introduction see~\cite{Vonk2005}.

 First, recall from Noether's theorem that for every continuous symmetry of the action functional there is an associated conserved current $j$.
-Applying this to translation symmetry of a field theory on $\R^n$ results in a conserved current for each element of $\R^n$.
-Choosing a basis $x^\mu$ for $\R^n$ the components of the associated conserved current are $j_\mu = T_{\mu\nu} dx^\nu$.
-The 2-tensor $T$ is the (canonical) energy-momentum tensor associated to the field theory and is related to variations of the metric by $\delta_g S = \int_{\R^4} T_{\mu\nu}\, \delta_{g_{\mu\nu}} \mathcal{L}$.
+Applying this to translation symmetry of a~field theory on $\R^n$ results in a conserved current for each element of $\R^n$.
+Choosing a basis~$x^\mu$ for~$\R^n$ the components of the associated conserved current are $j_\mu = T_{\mu\nu} {\rm d}x^\nu$.
+The 2-tensor $T$ is the (canonical) energy-momentum tensor associated to the field theory and is related to variations of the metric by \smash{$\delta_g S = \int_{\R^4} T_{\mu\nu}\, \delta_{g_{\mu\nu}} \mathcal{L}$}.
 The observables of a theory are independent of the metric -- hence, topological invariants in the sense of physics -- if the energy-momentum tensor vanishes.
 It follows, in particular, that in topological theories translations must act trivially.